If you want to grow as an artist when your subject of choice is the human form, then you must learn how to practice drawing anatomy.

 In this example, the light would strike the bridge of the nose.
 As well as the forehead, cheeks, and chin.
 There will also be a highlight on the lower lip.

-- When drawing shadows, make sure that your account for your light source.
+- When drawing shadows, make sure that you account for your light source.

-- For example, if the light source if above and to the right, then the shadows on the head and neck will be cast down and to the left.
+- For example, if the light source is above and to the right.
+The shadows on the head and neck will be cast down to the left.

-- Always pay attention to the way that light affects the face and body of your subject.
-When done well, lighting can turn a flat image into a work of art that appears three dimensional.
+- Always pay attention to how light affects your subject’s face and body.
+When done well, lighting can turn a flat image into a work of art that appears three-dimensional.

 The next component for drawing the head and neck is adding hair.

-Many artists struggle when drawing hair, so if this is something you have trouble with, don’t let that bother you.
+Many artists struggle when drawing hair, so if you have trouble with this, don’t let that bother you.
 Just keep practicing, and you will get better at it.

-- When drawing hair, you don’t have to draw every single strand.
+- When drawing hair, you can draw individual strands.

-- You also don’t want to just shade in the hair since that will look flat.
+- You also want to avoid shading in the hair since that will look flat.
 What you need to do is find a happy medium here.

 - First, remember that hair, like everything else, is affected by light and shadow.

-- When drawing hair, including eyebrows or facial hair, make sure that you account for the light source.
+- When drawing hair, including eyebrows or facial hair, ensure that your account for the light source.

 - One of the more straightforward methods for drawing hair is to add a base color, then work from there.

-- Then, after you have the highlights, mid-tones, and shadows established, you can go in and start to render the hair.
+- Then, after you establish e the highlights, mid-tones, and shadows, you can go in and start to render the hair.

 - Add some indications of strands of hair, but don’t go overboard.

-- The eye of the viewer of your drawing will not pick up on all of the minute details anyway, so just give an indication that there is hair there, and that should be enough.
+- The eye of the viewer of your drawing will not pick up on all of the minute details anyway, so indicate that there is hair there, and that should be enough.